AndyFromTaiwan/COMP90020_Project_Blockchain/README.md

     record blocks and interact with stake, account and validator
 - Server - index.py :

-    node that receive and process messages from user and other nodos
+    node that receive and process messages from user and other nodes
 - Stake - stake.py :

     record the stake of each validators